lonkaars/blog/posts/redpwn2021.md

 We see again multiple calls to `<puts@plt>` and right after a call to `<gets@plt>`.
 There is no `cmp` and `jne` to be found in this challenge though.

-The goal is to overwrite the _return adress_.
-This is a memory adress also stored in memory, and the program will move execution to that memory adress once it sees a `ret` instruction.
-In this 'vanilla' state, the return adress always goes to the assembly equivalent of an `exit()` function.
+The goal is to overwrite the _return address_.
+This is a memory address also stored in memory, and the program will move execution to that memory address once it sees a `ret` instruction.
+In this 'vanilla' state, the return address always goes to the assembly equivalent of an `exit()` function.
 Let's see if we can overwrite it by giving too much input: